SolPOCandCo/SolPOC/README.md

 Even if COPS is quite simple code, this is a research-grade program.
 We actually do research with it.
 Do not hesite to contact us, for help, academic projet or cited to current version of our work

 ## Contributors
-Here is a list of contributors to PyMoosh (one way or another) so far:
+Here is a list of contributors to COPS :
 * Pauline Bennet, UGA, France (@Ellawin)
 * Antoine Moreau, UGA, France  (@AnMoreau)
 * Andrey Soum-Glaude, PROMES-CNRS, France